Moduli Spaces of Hyperplanar Admissible Flags in Projective Space: Introduction

 \section{Introduction}

-This paper proves the existence of quasi-compact coarse moduli spaces parametrising certain classes of flags of subschemes $X^0 \subset X^1 \subset \cdots \subset X^n$ of a fixed projective space $\PP(V)$ over the field $\C$ up to the action of the group $PGL(V)$ of projective automorphisms.
+In this paper we construct using non-reductive GIT quasi-projective coarse moduli spaces which parametrise certain classes of varying flags of subschemes $X^0 \subset X^1 \subset \cdots \subset X^n$ of a fixed projective space $\PP(V)$ up to the action of the group $PGL(V)$ of projective automorphisms.

 The problem of moduli has long played an important role in Algebraic Geometry, and a significant portion of current research is dedicated to the study of moduli spaces of projective schemes and their descendents.
 For the past several decades, the main approach to constructing scheme-theoretic moduli spaces has been to use Mumford's (reductive) Geometric Invariant Theory (GIT), as developed in \cite{git}.
-In regards to moduli of schemes, reductive GIT can handle certain cases, such as non-singular hypersurfaces in projective space \cite{git}, stable curves \cite{mumfordstability} \cite{giesekercurves}, and non-singular surfaces of general type \cite{giesekersurfaces}.
-However, when working with higher dimensional schemes other approaches are often necessary; amongst other issues, in general it is very difficult to use the Hilbert--Mumford criterion to establish the GIT (semi)stability of a given subscheme $X$ of a projective space $\PP(V)$, even when $X$ is non-singular and non-degenerate.
+Classical examples of GIT moduli spaces of projective schemes include non-singular hypersurfaces in projective space \cite{mfk}, stable curves \cite{gieseker} \cite{mumfordstability}, canonically polarised surfaces of general type \cite{giesekersurfaces} and canonically polarised varieties with canonical singularities of any dimension \cite{viehweg}.
+The first three of these constructions involve using the Hilbert--Mumford criterion to establish GIT stability.
+However, when working with higher dimensional schemes other approaches to constructing moduli spaces, involving GIT or otherwise, are often necessary; amongst other issues, it is not known how to directly implement the Hilbert--Mumford criterion to test for the GIT stability of subschemes $X$ of projective space with $\dim X \geq 3$, even when $X$ is smooth (Viehweg's construction relies on establishing deep positivity results to directly produce invariant sections of the linearisations on the Hilbert scheme he considers).